Battle Mechanics

 L (Level)

 The level of the attacker.
-This factor is likely in the formula separately from the offensive stat to counterbalance the fact that as the game progresses and levels rise, while the offensive and defensive stats of the Pokémon will be rising in tandem, the HP of the defending Pokémon will also be rising, and while moves also become somewhat more powerful as the game goes on, this would lead to battles being far longer and more tedious at higher levels than lower ones if not for including the attacker's level itself in the formula.
+This factor is likely in the formula separately from the offensive stat to counterbalance the fact that as the game progresses and levels rise, while the offensive and defensive stats of the Pokémon will be rising in tandem, the HP of the defending Pokémon will also be rising.
+While moves also become somewhat more powerful as the game goes on, this would lead to battles being far longer and more tedious at higher levels than lower ones if not for including the attacker's level itself in the formula.

 P (Base Power)